On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Introduction

 \subsubsection{Computational guarantees for Langevin-type algorithms}

-For the important gradient-based class of Langevin Monte Carlo (LMC) algorithms, the first nonasymptotic convergence guarantees which are suited for high-dimensional settings were obtained by Dalalyan \cite{D17} for log-concave densities, shortly after to be extended by Durmus and Moulines \cite{DM17,DM18} to closely related cases.
+For the important gradient-based class of Langevin Monte Carlo (LMC) algorithms, nonasymptotic convergence guarantees which are suited for high-dimensional settings were obtained by Dalalyan \cite{D17} for log-concave densities, shortly after to be extended by Durmus and Moulines \cite{DM17,DM18} to closely related cases.
 Our proofs rely substantially on these convergence results for the strongly log-concave case (see Appendix \ref{app:ULA} for a review).
+We emphasize that the fundamental ideas underpinning the fast mixing of `hypercontractive' Langevin diffusions in high dimensions go back to earlier seminal work \cite{BE85,JKO98}, see also the monograph \cite{BGL14}.

-Very recently further extensions have emerged, notably \cite{MCJFJ18} and \cite{VW19}, which estabish convergence guarantees assuming that either the density to be sampled from is convex outside of some region, or that the target measure satisfies functional inequalities of log-Sobolev and Poincar\'e type.
+Very recently further extensions have emerged, notably \cite{MCJFJ18}, \cite{VW19, MCCFBJ21} and also \cite{CELSZ21}, which estabish convergence guarantees assuming that either the density to be sampled from is convex outside of some region, or that the target measure satisfies functional inequalities of log-Sobolev and Poincar\'e type.
 However, it appears that both of these results, when applied to (\ref{eq:llh}) without any further substantial work, yield bounds that scale exponentially in $N$.
 Indeed, the bound in Theorem 1 of \cite{MCJFJ18} evidently depends exponentially on the Lipschitz constant of the gradient $\nabla \ell_N$; and ad hoc verification of assumptions from \cite{VW19} would utilise the Holley-Stroock perturbation principle \cite{HS87} (and (\ref{ubd})), exhibiting the same exponential dependence.
-Alternative, more elaborate ways of verifying functional inequalities in this context would be highly interesting, but this is not the approach we take in the present paper.
+Alternative, more elaborate ways of verifying functional inequalities in this context would be highly interesting, but this is not the approach we take here.